ProyectosDiegoGuerrero/.github/README.md

 This is my personal space on GitHub.
 Here is where I work on my personal projects.
 Mainly, by the moment, I work on my oldest projects —those which I created when I started learning developing— and I update them introducing all the knowledge that I am learning at university and from my own experience.

-Feel free to explore and test them!
+Feel free to explore and give them a try!

 Some of the projects you can find here are:
 * *dEduca*.
 It is a educational platform which is planned for being used at Secondary and Baccalaureate educative levels in Spain (equivalent to Middle School and High School).
 It is designed to be used with a Laravel *backend* and an Angular *frontend* and it is based on a *Vanilla PHP* version developed in 2014.
 * *dEstudio*.
 It is a "from students to students" application that was designed for note-sharing among classmates that, subsequently, grew up and introduced a digital agenda and a interactive exams platform.
 * *EnglishProgress*.
 It is a 100%-customized application designed for tracking my progress on English learning process.

-**Note**: please, if you want to use any of this projects, contact me at my e-mail address previously: [diegogcarrasco@icloud.com](mailto:diegogcarrasco@icloud.com).
+**Note**: please, if you want to use any of this projects or you want to talk to me about anything related to them, please contact me at my e-mail address previously: [diegogcarrasco@icloud.com](mailto:diegogcarrasco@icloud.com).
 Thank you!